Genre: Ancient Civilizations

 Just as Nature works on whatever opposes or resists her, giving it a place in the necessary order and making it part of herself, so to can a rational being convert every hindrance into material for himself and use it for his own ends.”
 There is this expectation, similar to reason, that one can be in a state of equality and balance within nature.

 Marcus believed that humans should “ignore everything else and attend only to the guiding light of reason and the inspiring spark of divinity within you.
-Fear
+Fear not that life will someday end; fear instead that a life in harmony with nature may never begin.”

 There is this sense that much of Marcus’ humility was derived from his affection for nature.
 He recognized the vastness of nature, the timelessness of it and the spirituality of it as a living, breathing being.
-He recognized his role in history and how it measured up against all of the men who have come before him and would come after him, and was thus uninspired by legacy or power.
+He recognized his role in history and how it measured up against all of the men who have come before him and would come after him and was thus uninspired by legacy or power.
 “Add up the sum of all being and see how microscopic your share of it is; the sum of all time and how infinitesimal your span; and of destiny – what fraction of it is yours?”

 What you think in your mind governs what you believe and how you act while shaping your views of the world.
 This emphasis on mind over everything else was the result of his heavy immersion into the Stoic school of philosophy.
 It was believed by Stoics, as well as most other schools of philosophy, that “failing to understand the workings of one’s own mind is bound to lead to unhappiness.”